 Avoiding Global Financial Crises

 South-East Asia has experienced two financial disasters in the past few decades.
 The first was the Asian Financial Crisis of 1997 and the second was the global liquidity crisis of 2008.

 Neither of these events caused problems in Hong Kong and the government did not need to take on extra debt to keep its economy afloat as other developed countries were forced to do.

 A combination of constant success and an escape from world financial shocks means that Hong Kong has managed to pay down its low level of debt to almost nothing.

 These are high-grade ratings.
-The “Stable” outlooks means that the ratings awarded by the agencies is unlikely to change in the near future.
+The “Stable” outlook means that the ratings awarded by the agencies are unlikely to change in the near future.

 - The primary market is an auction carried out by the HKMA selling to primary dealers.

 - The secondary market is made up of recognized dealers trading through their HKMA accounts.
 The primary dealers resell their bond allocations into this market.